gcdev373/stroom-analytic-demo/docs/MultipleEventAnalysisWalkthrough.md

 # 6. Provide Input
 A convenience script is provided that carries out the following two steps (**6A** and **6B**).

+In a separate terminal to that running `StateMonitor`, you should use the commands:
 ```shell script
 cd demonstrator/bash
 ./accelerateEventsAndSendToStroom.sh